 Hospital Navigator Service

 Developed by the SVRU and co-ordinated and supported nationally by Medics Against Violence, the Hospital Navigator Service interrupts violence by supporting people involved in chaotic and violent lifestyles who present within an Emergency Department (ED) or hospital ward.
-The service now operates in eight hospitals across Scotland with further expansion being explored.
+The service now operates in nine hospitals across Scotland with further expansion being explored.
 An additional Youth Navigator service, based on the learning from the adult model, is taking place in the children’s hospital Emergency departments at Edinburgh Royal Infirmary, St John's Livingston and Glasgow to support young people.

 Mentors in Violence Prevention